-Settlement behavior is represented by the many different kinds of sites in the archeological record.
-The full range of sites in a particular archeological culture may be viewed as a physical representation of its settlement structure.
+Settlement behavior is represented by the many kinds of sites in the archaeological record.
+The full range of sites in a particular archaeological culture may be viewed as a physical representation of its settlement structure.
 Functional site types are the building blocks of settlement system studies.
-Functional types differ from descriptive site types such as those coded as feature types on the state site data forms.
-The term "property type" is used to identify the descriptive site types coded in the site data files.
+Functional types differ from descriptive site types such as those coded as feature types on the NDCRS forms.
+The term "property type" is used to identify the descriptive site types coded in the NDCRS files.
 In this way, all sites in the site file database can be considered by property type.
 But functional site types are another matter.

-A settlement system is the set of settlements or functional site types used by a human population in the course of carrying out its full range of cultural activities: technological, sociological, and ideological.
-Settlement systems in most Northern Plains archeological research are conceptualized within the frame of an annual cycle, although a full range of site or settlement types may not be represented within any given annual round.
+A settlement system is the set of settlements or functional site types used by a human population while carrying out its full range of cultural activities: technological, sociological, and ideological.
+Settlement systems in most Northern Plains archaeological research are conceptualized within the frame of an annual cycle, although a full range of site or settlement types may not be represented within any given annual round.
 Multiband camps and pan-tribal mortuary ceremonial sites are examples of settlement types that were characteristically occupied less than once a year.
-Seasonal group movements, whether scheduled or not, probably typified prehistoric peoples of

-North Dakota of all cultural traditions.
-The movements of the nomadic big game hunters of the Paleo period were probably more extensive and less scheduled with reference to social constraints than were those of Plains Archaic peoples, but both moved in pursuit of mobile prey species as well as to procure special resources that were available seasonally only in certain parts of the state.
+Seasonal group movements, whether scheduled or not, probably typified prehistoric peoples of North Dakota of all cultural traditions.
+The movements of the big game hunters of the Paleo period were probably more extensive and less scheduled with reference to social constraints than were those of Plains Archaic peoples, but both moved in pursuit of mobile prey species as well as to procure resources that were available seasonally only in certain parts of the state.